SuperHouse/TelloMqtt/README.md

 watch ifconfig wlan0
 ```

+Once you see that your device has been assigned an IP address, you
+know it has connected to the Tello.

-Run the client:
+Run the TelloMqtt client:
 ```
 $ ./tello_mqtt.py
 ```

 Send commands to the MQTT broker.
 This can be done using the Mosquitto
-example clients on the command line, like:
+example client on the command line, like:
 ```
 mosquitto_pub -t "device/tello/cmnd" -m "takeoff"
 ```